All Articles

 How findings cascade into design

-A geotechnical report doesn't just sit in a file.
-Its findings cascade through every consultant on the project:
+A geotechnical report doesn't sit in a file.
+Its findings move through every consultant on the project:

 • The architect adjusts the building footprint, the basement depth, and the rear-yard grading